ericmathison/ftp_transfer/README.md

 The ftp_transfer gem was designed in an attempt to create a simpler api for bulk ftp transfers.

 Here is an example of an upload.
 In this case, the optional archive directory option has been specified so a copy of the transferred files will be kept locally in that directory.
+The pattern option is also optional and will default to '*'.
 ```ruby
 require 'ftp_transfer'
 FtpTransfer.new('foobar.bazquux.com',